ImbueProgram/imbue-program-docs/program/frontend/js/index.md

   - [Comparison Questions Task](program/frontend/js/02-first-steps/08-comparison/1-comparison-questions/task.md)
   - [Comparison Questions Solution](program/frontend/js/02-first-steps/08-comparison/1-comparison-questions/solution.md)

-To continue with the next steps, please refer to the [Moder JS tutorial](https://javascript.info/), which is the source of the current material.
+To continue with the next steps, please refer to the [Modern JS tutorial](https://javascript.info/), which is the source of the current material.

 # NodeSchool Tutorials